nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-1-12.md

 - Permissions table will be displayed quickly even with 50000+ pages without any crash or alert in browser.<br/>[[ELEMENTS-1747](https://jira.nuxeo.com/browse/ELEMENTS-1747)]

-- Permissions table will be displayed quickly even with 50000+ pages without any crash or alert in browser.<br/>[[ELEMENTS-1747](https://jira.nuxeo.com/browse/ELEMENTS-1747)]

 ### Other Noteworthy Changes